-- A demonstration of the proposed regional park system unit's consistency with Chapter 4: Siting and Acquisition - Strategy 1, including size/service area requirements - Boundaries and acquisition costs: A list of parcels to be acquired and the estimated total cost and schedule for their acquisition, and information on natural resources, site suitability, special assessments, potential contamination based on data from the Minnesota Pollution Control Agency and other conditions that affect acquisition of the site or location of the boundaries
+- 10 to acquisition.
+Acquisition master plans shall include: - A demonstration of the proposed regional park system unit's consistency with Chapter 4: Siting and Acquisition - Strategy 1, including size/service area requirements - Boundaries and acquisition: A map showing the parcels to be added to the master plan boundary in relation to the existing administrative and management boundaries of the park or trail.
+Additionally, a description of the ownership and management arrangement. - Acquisition costs: A list of parcels to be acquired and the estimated total cost and schedule for their acquisition, and information on natural resources, site suitability, special assessments, potential contamination based on data from the Minnesota Pollution Control Agency and other conditions that affect acquisition of the site or location of the boundaries- - A demonstration of implementing agency board approval and other support from partner agencies.

-Before any development occurs or the Council provides any other financial assistance to the new or existing regional park system unit, agencies must gain a Council-approved development master plan that includes all of the additional required elements outlined above.
+Before any development occurs or and before the Council provides any other financial assistance for development to the new or existing regional park system unit, agencies must gain a Council-approved development master plan that includes all of the additional required elements outlined above.in the Master Plan Content Requirements section above.